 What should you do if you see a black spider with white spots on its back?
 Well, the answer to that question depends on exactly what kind of spider it is.
 Most peoples’ natural reaction to seeing a spider is one of fear and aversion.
-These eight-legged arthropods are among the most versatile and diverse groupings of creatures found in the animal kingdom and live on every continent except for Antartica.
+These eight-legged arthropods are among the most versatile and diverse groupings of creatures found in the animal kingdom and live on every continent except for Antarctica.

-Despite their sinister reputation, most species of spider are harmless to humans and provide a number of benefits, from eating smaller pests such as flys and mosquitos, the silk they produce, and the potential medicinal properties of their venom.
+Despite their sinister reputation, most species of spiders are harmless to humans and provide a number of benefits, from eating smaller pests such as flys and mosquitos, the silk they produce, and the potential medicinal properties of their venom.
 Still, others are of interest to scientists due to the ecological role they play and the complex behavior and hunting strategies they exhibit.

 A particularly unique species of spider is the phidippus audux, otherwise known by the name the bold jumping spider.
 Most commonly found in North America, the bold jumping spider is one of over 6,000 species of spider in the Salticidae family.
 Though native to temperate grassy areas, human activity has introduced them into more arid desert regions.
 Fossilized specimens of jumping spiders indicate that the species has been around for at least 42 million years.